metrorailings/OwlBlog/content/posts/week-9-circa-picks.md

 #### _History_

 No real history worth exploring between these two teams.
 But it's worth noting that last week, injuries stripped New York of its intermediate and long passing game.
 I suspect that Jason Garrett doesn't trust Daniel Jones so long as his key receivers aren't fully healthy.
-So instead of letting Jones drop back and survey the field, Garrett opts to call short yardage plays and hard runs up the middle of the field..
+So instead of letting Jones drop back and survey the field, Garrett opts to call short yardage plays and hard runs up the middle of the field.

 #### _Weather_